 Palma Nova holidays come with a bucketload of family-friendly perks – from soft-sand beaches and minigolf to easy daytrips into Magaluf and Palma.

 For a smallish resort, this place has a lot going for it.
 Families with little ones in tow are in for a treat.
 Restaurants have kids’ menus to hand, plus fussy eaters get to choose from an A to Z of eateries.
-We’re talking Chinese, Italian, fast-food, to name a few.
+We’re talking Chinese, Italian, fast-food, plus places that deal in Spain's trademark tapas.
 Activity-wise, you’ve got tropical-themed minigolf, plus Magaluf lends a hand with a waterpark, a go-karting track and masses of bars and clubs.

 Palma Nova's well-suited for bucket-and-spade breaks, too.
 Its bay is divvied up into three white-sand coves.
 Playa Palma Nova’s where most sunseekers head – it’s the one in the middle, which wears a Blue Flag crown.
 But they’ve all got safe, shallow waters for paddling young’uns.
 And there’s a small marina next to one of them, which is worth a stroll.